backstage/backstage/docs/features/techdocs/architecture.md

 A: Generating the content from Markdown on the fly is not optimal (although that is how the basic out-of-the-box setup is implemented).
 Storage solutions act as a cache for the generated static content.
-TechDocs is also currently built on MkDocs which does not allow us to build docs per-page, so we would have to build all docs for a entity on every request.
+TechDocs is also currently built on MkDocs which does not allow us to generate docs per-page, so we would have to build all docs for a entity on every request.

 # Future work